Creative Commons License 2023 Volume 10 Issue 2

 By carefully examining the extracted articles, the obstacles drivers, and solutions for improving hospital cost management were divided into 4 dimensions for review, and each of these extracted dimensions included several factors: (1) Factors affecting costs: factors that directly or indirectly increase costs in the health sector and hospitals.
 In addition, determining the influencing factors on health costs can be useful and effective in designing and choosing the best measures and policies to manage health costs; (2) Obstacles to controlling or managing expenses: Obstacles that cause the lack of control and improvement of hospital expenses.
 These barriers may sometimes increase unnecessary health costs; (3) Prerequisites for improving cost management: prerequisites and facilities that must exist so that managers and health policymakers can use them to reduce and control costs and improve costs; (4) Solutions to improve cost management: solutions that can be used by managers in any hospital and any area of the health system and control unnecessary costs and sometimes wasted costs.

 The findings of the literature review showed that there are several challenges in improving hospital cost management, the most important of which are: the occurrence of economic crises, changing the age distribution of the population, hospital overhead costs, medical and technological advances, and human resource costs, medical errors, waste of resources, and lack of strong supervision.
-In a study conducted by Shabani et al., the two factors of urbanization rate and the percentage of the population aged 65 and over had the greatest effect on increasing health costs [24], so with increasing age and especially during old age, the demand in Health care costs will increase significantly.
-In their research, Masoudi Asl et al. factors: increase in inflation, change in consumption towards brand name drugs, creation of induced demands and unnecessary diagnostic and therapeutic interventions, change in lifestyle and adoption of life pattern combined with high-risk health behaviors in the direction of increasing health costs in Iran stated [25].
-In his study, Pour Farrokh also listed the lack of necessary knowledge related to costing, the lack of participation and the existence of internal resistance, and the lack of trained human resources as obstacles to cost management [26].
-In another study conducted by Heilong Sun and his colleagues in China, hospital budgeting defects lack of internal controls, and incompatibility between the cost accounting system and the financial management system were cited as obstacles and problems of cost management [27].
-In Takwang et al.'s study, the complexity of the cost system in the hospital was reported as an obstacle to cost management [28].
-In the research conducted by David and his colleagues in South Africa, the weak information system and the lack of skill transfer were identified as barriers to cost control and management [29].
+In a study conducted by Shabani et al. [24], the two factors of urbanization rate and the percentage of the population aged 65 and over had the greatest effect on increasing health costs, so with increasing age and especially during old age, the demand in Health care costs will increase significantly.
+In their research, Masoudi Asl et al. [25] factors: increase in inflation, change in consumption towards brand name drugs, creation of induced demands and unnecessary diagnostic and therapeutic interventions, change in lifestyle and adoption of life patterns combined with high-risk health behaviors in the direction of increasing health costs in Iran stated.
+In his study, Pour Farrokh [26] also listed the lack of necessary knowledge related to costing, the lack of participation and the existence of internal resistance, and the lack of trained human resources as obstacles to cost management.
+In another study conducted by Sun et al. [27] in China, hospital budgeting defects lack of internal controls, and incompatibility between the cost accounting system and the financial management system were cited as obstacles and problems of cost management.
+In Binh and Thuy's study [28], the complexity of the cost system in the hospital was reported as an obstacle to cost management.
+In the research conducted by Basu et al. [29] in South Africa, the weak information system and the lack of skill transfer were identified as barriers to cost control and management.
 In addition, in some of these studies, prerequisites for improving cost management were mentioned.
-In a study conducted by Hilong Sun and his colleagues, the improvement of the financial management system and innovative measures to control the quality of financial management of hospitals were introduced from the background of cost improvement [27].
+In a study conducted by Sun et al. [27], the improvement of the financial management system and innovative measures to control the quality of financial management of hospitals were introduced from the background of cost improvement.

-In the research conducted by Anderson and his colleagues, creating a competitive advantage in the value chain strongly monitoring performance, and giving feedback are important background factors in cost management [30].
-In a research conducted by Tobias and his colleagues, the establishment of risk management in hospitals, the use of clinical guidelines, and the non-prescription of inappropriate prescriptions of control and driving factors for cost management are mentioned [31].
+In the research conducted by Anderson et al. [30], creating a competitive advantage in the value chain strongly monitoring performance, and giving feedback are important background factors in cost management.
+In a research conducted by Romeyke and Stummer [31], the establishment of risk management in hospitals, the use of clinical guidelines, and the non-prescription of inappropriate prescriptions of control and driving factors for cost management are mentioned.
 In addition, the use of the activity-based costing method (ABC) has been introduced as a driver [32, 33].
 Factors such as a clear picture of the financial-economic behavior of the hospital, creating a monitoring and control system, recording and tracking costs, managing the maintenance of hospital equipment, reduction of insurance deductions, appropriate organizational culture, and regular organizational environment are among the drivers of cost management in hospitals [34].
 The optimal allocation of limited resources is also mentioned as a prerequisite for improving cost management [35, 36].
-The review of another study indicated that factors such as increasing the efficiency of hospitals, empowering managers and their training, performance-based payment to doctors and health service providers, reforming the budget structure, controlling hospital infections, changing medical tariffs to Global and Directing resources to high-demand health services can be a prerequisite for improving cost management in hospitals [37].
+The review of another study indicated that factors such as increasing the efficiency of hospitals, empowering managers and their training, performance-based payment to doctors and health service providers, reforming the budget structure, controlling hospital infections, changing medical tariffs to global and directing resources to high-demand health services can be a prerequisite for improving cost management in hospitals [37].
 In addition, employee training and supervision also play an important role in improving cost management [29].

 CONCLUSION